-Although perhaps a little dated, their book still contains some useful insights.
+Although perhaps a little dated, and possibly even written with tongue in cheek, their book still contains some useful insights.
 One implication of the Peter Principle should be of particular interest to all stakeholders in an organization.
 If eventually all employees reach a level of incompetence, who then is being effective and productive?
 Again, the clue comes in the authors’ own words:

 This is a sobering thought then.
 Both for those people in any organization ‘accomplishing’ work, and for any responsible senior manager.

 What can be done about this?
 Especially if the incompetence is at a managerial level?
 The authors indicated that one of the most important aspects of the Peter Principle is the idea of unconscious incompetence.
 But understanding this type of managerial incompetence is only the first step.
-Once this is done, effective managers should then try to identify and deal with the sometimes subtle techniques adopted by poor managers to disguise their incompetence.
+Once this is done, effective senior managers should then try to identify and deal with the sometimes subtle techniques adopted by their more junior managers to disguise their incompetence.

 One particular issue Peter describes relates to people who never realise they’ve reached their level of incompetence.
 How can that happen?
 How do you identify such people and what can you do about it?